Joystream/joystream/content-directory-schemas/README.md

   const CHANNEL_ID = await parser.findEntityIdByUniqueQuery({ title: 'Example channel' }, 'Channel')

-  const updateOperation = await parser.createEntityUpdateOperation(channelUpdateInput, 'Channel', CHANNEL_ID)
+  const updateOperations = await parser.getEntityUpdateOperations(channelUpdateInput, 'Channel', CHANNEL_ID)

   await api.tx.contentDirectory
     .transaction({ Member: SENDER_MEMBER_ID }, [updateOperation])
     .signAndSend(SENDER_KEYPAIR)
 }
 ```
-__Full example with comments can be found in `content-directory-schemas/examples/updateChannelTitle.ts` and ran with `yarn workspace cd-schemas example:updateChannelTitle`__
+_Full example with comments can be found in `content-directory-schemas/examples/updateChannelTitle.ts` and ran with `yarn workspace cd-schemas example:updateChannelTitle`_

+Note: Updates can also inlucde `new` and `existing` keywords.
+In case `new` is specified inside the update - `CreateEntity` and `AddSchemaSupportToEntity` operations will be included as part of the operations returned by `InputParser.getEntityUpdateOperations`.

 ## Current limitations